 “If those businesses fail, our economy is going to fail in British Columbia.”

-Elizabeth Model, had this thought upon realizing the significant impact of the pandemic on the City’s businesses and community.
+Elizabeth Model, CEO of Downtown Surrey’s (in British Columbia) Business Improvement Association (BIA), had this thought upon realizing the significant impact of the pandemic on the City’s businesses and community.

 While covering the challenges brought on by COVID-19, the discussion also touches on the bright spots that emerged from such obstacles, including businesses helping businesses, Surrey residents shopping local, and entrepreneurs establishing operations at the height of the pandemic.